Can't find a Black Friday Sonos deal? Here are the best alternatives

 There's been so little out there this year, and it looks like that's down to stock shortages and shipping issues - Sonos itself has said on its own website that there's limited stock and shipping issues: "Be the sound hero of the season.
 Get ahead of high demand and limited supply."

-It's also increased the price of the its speakers of late, such - it would seem - are the difficulties in getting stock out there.
+It's also increased the price of the its speakers of late, such - it would seem - are the difficulties in getting stock out there, which rather makes a mockery of our attempt to tell you which Sonos speaker to buy on Black Friday.

-While there aren't many good discounts out there, we have managed to find some... these are the best we could rustle up:
+So, instead of bringing you a super Sonos Arc deal, and in light of the fact there aren't many good discounts out there, we have managed to find some Sonos deals... these are the best we could rustle up:

 Sonos deals in the US